 You need to have the right packaging in place.
 Packaging that reflects the product without compromise, packaging that shows off exactly what the customer will be getting.
 When you choose recyclable packaging, you’re not only getting a sustainable product but a sustainable bag too.

 There are lots of things to consider, however, but we’re here to help.
-For example, packaging a pet food product in the paper is no good if the food is greasy as the oil will show through the bag and make it flimsy.
+For example, packaging a pet food product in paper is no good if the food is greasy.
+The oil will show through the bag and make it flimsy.

-We can advise which packaging is best for you and your product by having a chat and understanding exactly what you’re packing and how it’ll be distributed to your customers.
+We can advise which packaging is best for you and your product by having a chat.
+We aim to understand exactly what you’re packing and how it’ll be distributed to your customers.

 Recyclable Packaging for a Sustainable Product